miekg/xds/README.md

 TLS is not implemented (yet).
 Note that this implements the v3 xDS API, Envoy works with this API as well (by having a few parts still in the v2 format).

-There is an admin interface specified, that uses the same protobufs (DiscoveryResponse) on a different endpoint. xdsctl uses xDS to manipulate the cluster info stored.
+xdsctl uses xDS to manipulate the cluster info stored.
 All other users that read from it must use ADS.
 Every 10 seconds `xds` will send out an update (if there are changes) to all connected clients.

+Load reporting (LRS) is supported, only one dimensions though: queries.
+The xds management server uses the reported load to adjust the weights of the endpoints.

 ## Trying out